 Elected to Council in 2018, she is a member of the Women’s Health and SIMG committees.
 She is the deputy chair of the Gender Equity and Diversity working group for RANZCOG.
 She has been an examiner for both advanced diploma and Fellowship examinations.
 In addition to her role within RANZCOG, Nisha is a board member for the Victorian Rural Doctors Association and represent salaried medical officers at AMA Victoria.
 She is a passionate advocate for equitable and diverse representation in healthcare leadership, sexual and reproductive rights of women and equitable access to healthcare & health literacy for migrant and refugee women.

-Dr Jared Watts
+Associate Professor Jared Watts

 MBBS(Hons) MPHTM MHM MIPH FRANZCOG